Sri-Aryan/Sri-Aryan/README.md

 With hands-on expertise in mobile and AI, I've built apps that scale, perform, and delight.
 Here's a snapshot of my journey:

-- **📱 Mobile Mastery**: Developed Android and cross-platform apps emphasizing responsive design, accessibility, and optimization – ensuring smooth experiences on any device.
+- **📱 Mobile**: Developed Android and cross-platform apps emphasizing responsive design, accessibility, and optimization – ensuring smooth experiences on any device.
 - **🤖 AI-Powered**: Created real-time gesture recognition systems using OpenCV, TensorFlow Lite, and GPU acceleration for pinpoint accuracy in dynamic environments.
 - **☁️ Scalable Solutions**: Engineered robust mobile apps with Firebase , seamless API integrations, and offline caching to handle real-world demands without a hitch.
 - **🏗️ Architecture Expertise**: Leveraged MVVM, LiveData, and Coroutines to build maintainable, responsive Android apps that are easy to scale and debug.